intro2r/intro2r/unit2/labs.md

  d.
 Display the 2-5th rows and the 3-4th columns

  e.
-Display column Xs values that are more than 10
+Display `$Score` column values that are more than 7

  f.
-Display column Xs values for where column Y responded TRUE
+Display `$Score` column values for where column `$Generosity` is greater than 0.2

  g.
-Make a boxplot of column Xs for which column Y is FALSE
+Make a boxplot of Perception of corruption for which GDP is greater than 1.3

  h.
 Remove the 3rd row of data

+ i.
+Plot Social support as a function of Freedom of life choices.

  - - -